tearitco/paper-trade-client/README.md

 Only when signed in, as a user, I want to:

-Create a trading account with initial amount of money and name Delete a trading account
-View my trading account (open positions and balance) Add money to my account  - Withdraw money from my account Open a long/short position with a company ticker, shares volume and current share price Close a long/short position with a company ticker, shares volume and current share price See my total YTD profit/loss percentage
+Create a trading account with initial amount of money and name View my trading account (open positions and balance) Add money to my account  - Withdraw money from my account Open a long position with a company ticker, shares volume and current share price Close a long position
+See real data from a finance API to get real charts and prices

+Stretch goals:
+See my total YTD profit/loss percentage
 See my current position profit/loss $ amount
-Stretch goals:

-Connect to a finance API to get real charts and prices Open multiple positions at a time
+Open multiple positions at a time
 Implement limit and stop orders